 Make the most of your college experience by living on campus!
 Whether you’re an incoming freshman, transfer student or current student, you’ll find your place at Missouri Western.
 Live on campus and get connected to campus life.

 Students living on campus must be enrolled in a minimum of 12 credit hours (undergraduate) or 6 credit hours (graduate) to reside in University housing.
-If a student currently living on campus must drop below the enrollment minimum they must complete and return the form below to Residential Life in the Commons for authorization to remain in University housing.
+If a student currently living on campus must drop below the enrollment minimum they must complete and return the form below to Housing and Residence Life in the Commons for authorization to remain in University housing.

 To enhance academic success, Missouri Western requires first-year students who have not previously attended this University and are taking 12 or more credit hours to reside in University housing their first two semesters unless they meet one of the following exceptions: